nabhmehta/Applied-Machine-Learning/README.md

 I have used various algorithms to build models for Classification & Regression examples and projects.

+Feature-Engine is used throughout the course for Pre-processing steps.

 Below is the list of Algorithms/techniques used during my learnings:-

 1. Basic Algorithms:-